 When the Other Parent has Taken Your Child

 If your ex, who might be a parent or a non-parent to your child, does not obey the parenting or custody agreement, there are a few things that you can do to get your child back.
-If you have a court order granting you custody of your child, you should know that the law is on your side.
+If you have a court order granting your child custody, you should know that the law is on your side.

-There are also other ways for you to find your child and get them back without involving the court.
+There are also other ways to find your child and get them back without involving the court.

 - You can check with the friends and relatives of the abductor for any information about your child.

-- You can contact the employer of the abductor to check if he or she has missed work.
+- You can contact the abductor’s employer to check if he or she has missed work.

 - You can also ask the school of your child to notify you if any other school asks for the record.